 - Phased approach: Article 50 provides for a two year negotiation period which can be extended if the European Council unanimously agrees to do so.
-Theresa May has signalled the UK Government’s intention to agree on the terms of the UK’s future relationship with the EU within that two year period (i.e. by the end of March 2019), and its hope for a subsequent phased implementation process across various key areas, with a view to avoiding a ‘cliff-edge’ effective date for Brexit.
+Theresa May has signalled the UK Government’s wish to agree on the terms of the UK’s future relationship with the EU within that two year period (i.e. by the end of March 2019), although the EU, in its negotiating guidelines, confirmed that it wants “sufficient progress” made on the exit negotiations before negotiations start on the shape of the future UK-EU relationship.
+The UK Government is also hoping for a phased implementation process across various key areas, with a view to avoiding a ‘cliff-edge’ effective date for Brexit.

 - Laws: the UK Government intends to present a ‘Great Repeal Bill’ to Parliament to set out how it intends to convert the existing body of EU law that applies in the UK into UK law, with a view to maximising certainty as to what laws will apply when Brexit takes effect.
-A White Paper on that bill will be published in advance.
+A White Paper on that bill was published on 30 March 2017.

 Arthur Cox has been closely monitoring developments on Brexit and we have been advising, and will continue to advise, our clients in Ireland, the UK and further afield on the potential legal implications for their businesses of the UK leaving the EU.
 The key areas in which we believe that principal changes will take place are: